-Once flowers dry up in the vase, we tend to throw them in the garbage.
+Once their petals fade, flowers tend to end up in the garbage.
 But outdoors, it’s a whole different story.
-Not only do the seedheads of spent flowers bring beauty to the garden, but they also furnish food to hungry birds and wildlife.
-And those two reasons alone should cause us to think twice before we start cutting our plants back for the winter.
+Not only do dried seedheads bring beauty to the garden, but they also provide food to hungry birds and wildlife.
+And those two reasons alone should cause us to think twice before we start cutting our plants back for winter.

-When left standing, dried flower stalks and stems can be every bit as striking as bare trees or the skeletons of leafless shrubs.
-Just like a sepia photo, the soft brown tint of many dried plants brings a warmth and intensity to the winter garden.
+Indeed, when left standing, dried flower stalks and stems can be every bit as striking as bare trees in the winter.
+Just like a sepia photo, the soft brown tint of many dried plants brings a warmth and intensity to the garden.
 (They also look great in dried arrangements.)

 BIRDS LOVE THEM

-Not surprisingly, sunflower seeds rank high among most seed-eating birds, including cardinals, chickadees, goldfinches and red-bellied woodpeckers to name just a few.
-American goldfinches in particular also gravitate towards smaller composite flowers like asters and coreopsis.
-And for most birds, the dried inflorescences of ornamental grasses furnish essential food while the plants themselves provide great wildlife habitats.
+Among seed-eating birds (including cardinals, chickadees, goldfinches and red-bellied woodpeckers), sunflower seeds rank high.
+American goldfinches, on the other hand, tend to gravitate towards smaller composite flowers like asters and coreopsis.
+And for most birds, the dried inflorescences of ornamental grasses furnish essential food, while the plants themselves provide great wildlife habitats.

 A rabbit sheltering in dried grass/Photo: shutterstock

-Winter is a harsh season for many animals as natural food sources become scarce.
-Waiting to cut dried plants down directly benefits your local wildlife.
+Winter is a harsh season for many animals since natural food sources become scarce.
+Waiting to cut back dried plants directly benefits your local wildlife.

 10 PLANTS WITH BEAUTIFUL SEEDHEADS